GaneshPatil7517/project2/README.md

-# My firat contribution for Gsoc 2026.
+# My first contribution for Gsoc 2026.
 This my Contribution for Gsoc this year.

 # About Me